-The complainant or respondent shall specify the basis for the appeal of the decision and whether the facts are incorrect and/or the law has been misapplied.
+The complainant shall specify the basis for the appeal of the decision and whether the facts are incorrect and/or the law has been misapplied.
 The appeal shall be accompanied by a copy of the locally filed complaint and a copy of the district's decision.
 (5 CCR 4632)

-Upon notification by the CDE that the complainant or respondent has appealed the district's decision, the Superintendent or designee shall forward the following documents to the CDE: (5 CCR 4633)
+Upon notification by the CDE that the complainant has appealed the district's decision, the Superintendent or designee shall forward the following documents to the CDE: (5 CCR 4633)

 - 1. A copy of the original complaint - 2.
 A copy of the written decision - 3.
 A summary of the nature and extent of the investigation conducted by the district, if not covered by the decision - 4.
 A copy of the investigation file including, but not limited to, all notes, interviews, and documents submitted by the parties and gathered by the investigator - 5.
 A report of any action taken to resolve the complaint - 6.
-A copy of the district's uniform complaint procedures - 7.
-Other relevant information requested by the CDE approved: April 23, 1997 Red Bluff, California revised: June 21, 2006 revised: February 28, 2013 revised: October 16, 2013 revised: August 19, 2015 revised: May 18, 2016 revised: February 15, 2017 revised: November 15, 2017
+A copy of the district's uniform complaint procedures approved: April 23, 1997 Red Bluff, California revised: June 21, 2006 revised: February 28, 2013 revised: October 16, 2013 revised: August 19, 2015 revised: May 18, 2016